 Are you shopping and buying too many clothes because you think they will make you happier, more fashionable, and more popular?
 I say owning fewer clothes can do all of that and more.
 Let me show you how.

-Do you really know why you buy new clothes for every season, every year?
+Do you really know why you buy new clothes every season, every year?
 When I was a kid I would witness my mother coming home from a day of shopping to look in her closet and realize she purchased the same exact item she already owned.

 Now I wonder what state of mind would cause that to happen.
 In my post “Over Consumption & Food Waste In America” I discuss some of the possibilities.
 I hope it was social programming and not unhappiness that caused this to happen as I remember my mother always being strong and happy.

-We are bombarded with clever marketing campaigns everyday and everywhere that re-enforce the lie that more is better.
+We are bombarded with clever marketing campaigns every day and everywhere that reinforce the lie that more is better.
 More can also be too much.
 Marketing, on the whole, is not bad as long as it is not geared to get you to do what you should not be doing.

 - You will instantly have more money in your pockets or purse.